oracle-samples/oracle-db-examples/optimizer/new_synopses/README.md

 A DBA account is required if you want to view synopses data in the data dictionary, otherwise, a non-DBA account is OK.

+The "test" scripts show you the "nuts and bolts" of synopses and demonstrate performance benefits.
+The other numbered scripts demonstrate some of the different options for controlling synopses.
+The check.sql script shows you how to see what type of synopsis a partition has.

 ### Note

 All of the scripts are designed to work with Oracle Database 12c Release 2.